emmanueljs1/nbe/NbE.lagda.md

 "fresh" variable for a context `Γ`.
 Really, this is just the de Brujin index `𝑍` for a context `Γ, x:S`.
 This will be a liftable variable that can be used in a context that is an extension of `Γ, x:S` (and is undefined otherwise).
-When applied to an extension `Γ′` of `Γ, x:S` we can apply the extension renaming to the de Brujin index `𝑍` to obtain its corresponding index in the extended context.
+When applied to an extension `Γ′` of `Γ, x:S` we can apply the weakening renaming to the de Brujin index `𝑍` to obtain its corresponding index in the extended context.